srivastava07/limitStringLine/README.md

 # Limit Number of lines in a div
-You can not limit large string to specified number of lines by this plugin.
+You can limit large string to specified number of lines in a div by this plugin.

 # Features: